 Whenever there are new hatchlings there’s always something obstructing smooth sailing.
-This year the hot weather is hindering my ability to keep the almost 3 week old chick’s brooder below 95.
-I veered from my “always start chicks in mid October” rule of thumb on raising chicks.
+This year the hot weather is hindering my ability to keep the almost 3-week-old chick’s brooder below 95.
+I veered from my “always start chicks in mid-October” rule of thumb on raising chicks.
 I know better, but that was too late to order the chicks I wanted.
-So now I’m frazzled trying to care my babies in temperatures that are soaring to near 100 and dropping some 40 degrees at night.
+So now I’m frazzled trying to care for my babies in temperatures that are soaring to near 100 and dropping some 40 degrees at night.

 This heat lamp thing is a giant pain, raising it, lowering it, up, down, up, down… it’s ridiculous!
-This is the last time I’m dealing with a heat lamp, I’m going to order a Brinsea Eco Glow 20 Chick Brooder and be done with it once and for all.
+This is the last time I’m dealing with a heat lamp, I’m going to switch to radiant heat using the Brinsea Eco Glow 20 Chick Brooder and be done with it once and for all.

-As for the outbuilding where the brooder is located, it’s a bare bones shelter that offers zero help in maintaining a decent temperature.
+As for the outbuilding where the brooder is located, it’s a bare-bones shelter that offers zero help in maintaining a decent temperature.
 It’s not insulated, so it’s super hot in the summer and offers nothing more than wind and rain protection in the winter.
-I’m tired of that problem too… so today I had the outbuilding insulated.
-I also ordered an evaporative cooler that has the ability to lower the inside temperature by 12 degrees, it’s expected Tuesday.
+I’m tired of that problem too… so today I had the outbuilding insulated and drywall put up.
+I also ordered an evaporative cooler that can lower the inside temperature by 12 degrees, it’s expected Tuesday.

 But that’s not all!
 The floor was particle board, and now I have vinyl floor covering.
 Thanks to Craigslist, I was able to find a handyman in one day… 18 guys responded to the ad.
 I’ll post pictures of the outbuilding as soon as I get everything back in order.

 For every problem, there is a solution… unfortunately it comes with a price, and now I’m broke.